Joomla gallery extension by joomlashine.com

 There has been a real resurgence of interest in The Metre Boats with many restorations and new builds, and sailing mega-stars choosing metre boats for their personal sailing.
 Cowes Classics Week is delighted to be organising competitive fleet racing for 12mR, 8mR, classic and modern 6mR, Daring, and original 5.5mR.

-Cowes Classics Week began in 2007 as a modest event for classic dayboats, however with support from racing sailors exceeding all expectations, we continue to extend a warm welcome to expanding fleets from the huge number of classic one design classes, together with one-offs and a separate class for Old Gaffers.
+Cowes Classics Week began in 2007 as a modest event for classic dayboats, however with support from racing sailors exceeding all expectations, we continue to extend a warm welcome to expanding fleets from the huge number of classic one design classes around the country, together with one-offs.

-We first invited wooden IOR and other classic boats, including some GRP designs, to come and race with us in 2013 and this class has generated considerable interest.
-It is open, subject to a "fit" with the eligibility criteria, to wooden and steel boats built before 1970, and to GRP boats designed more than 50 years ago.
+We first invited wooden IOR and other classic yachts, including some GRP designs, to race with us in 2013 as an open class, subject to a "fit" with the eligibility criteria, to wooden and steel boats built before 1970, and to GRP boats designed over 50 years ago.
+For 2015 this class will be joined by the old gaffers.